-As a part of this series called “How I Was Able To Pivot To A New Exciting Opportunity Because Of The Pandemic”, I had the pleasure of interviewing Richard Ortoli, co-founder of Ortoli Rosenstadt LLP, and is the head of the firm’s real estate and international practices.
+As a part of this series called “How I Was Able To Pivot To A New Exciting Opportunity Because Of The Pandemic”, I had the pleasure of interviewing Richard Ortoli, co-founder of Ortoli Rosenstadt LLP, a New York City law firm, and the head of the firm’s real estate and international practices.

-Richard’s areas of specialization include: international and domestic real estate law, international and domestic mergers and acquisitions and general corporate law, international and domestic trademark, licensing, distribution and franchising, international tax, and international trusts and estates.
+Richard’s areas of specialization include: international and domestic real estate law, international and domestic mergers and acquisitions, general corporate law, international and domestic trademark, licensing, distribution and franchising, international tax, and international trusts and estates.

 Thank you so much for doing this with us!
 Before we start, our readers would love to “get to know you” a bit better.
 Can you tell us a bit about your childhood backstory?

-I was born in Sydney, Australia.
-My father was a French diplomat; my mother was born in Brazil of an English father who emigrated to Argentina in his early 20s and became a very successful banker in Argentina, Brazil, and Chile.
-My grandfather then married my Anglo-Argentine grandmother, who had a British father and a Basque/ Portuguese/Brazilian mother.
+I was born in Sydney, Australia into a multicultural family.
+My father was a French diplomat; my mother was born in Brazil of an English father who emigrated to Argentina in his early 20s at the end of the 19th century and became a very successful banker in Argentina, Brazil, and Chile.
+My grandfather married my Anglo-Argentine grandmother, who had a British father and a Basque/ Portuguese/Brazilian mother.

-I have lived in several countries (Australia, New Zealand, France, the U.S., South Africa, the U.K.).
-My education includes a mixture of diverse schools in New Zealand, France, the U.S. (Los Angeles), and the U.K. for the latter part of my education.
+I have lived in several countries (Australia, New Zealand, France, the U.S., Spain, South Africa, the U.K.).
+My education includes a mixture of diverse schools in New Zealand, France, Spain the U.S. (Los Angeles for grade school and upstate New York, for law school), and the U.K. (for high school and undergraduate).